A J Griffiths et al, Introduction to Genetic Analysis, 10th Ed. W H Freeman and Co.

 This subject is available for credit in the Bachelor of Biomedicine course.

-This subject can be taken by itself, but is designed to be part of a two-semester sequence with GENE20002 Genes and Genomes.
+This subject can be taken by itself, but is designed to be part of a two-semester sequence with GENE20004 Applications of Genetics and Genomics.

-Both GENE20001 Principles of Genetics and either GENE20002 Genes and Genomes or BIOM20001 Molecular and Cellular Biomedicine are prerequisites for third year level genetics subjects.
+Both GENE20001 Foundations of Genetics and Genomics and either GENE20004 Applications of Genetics and Genomics or BIOM20001 Molecular and Cellular Biomedicine are prerequisites for third year level genetics subjects.